INFOCOM25BULLET/BULLET/README.md

 ## Key Features

-- **High-Quality**: Achieves up to 2.6X enhancement in bitrate for both WebRTC and commercial video conferencing applications.
+- **Performance enhancement**: Achieves up to 2.6X enhancement in bitrate for both open-source WebRTC and commercial video conferencing applications.
-- **Scalability**: Requires only modifications to the RAN Intelligent Controller within Open-RAN frameworks.
+- **Ease of deployment**: Requires only modifications to the RAN intelligent controller within Open-RAN frameworks.
-- **Low-Overhead**: Capable of serving 30+ real-time communication users simultaneously.
+- **Scalability**: Applicable for most of real-time communications applications that use standard RTP/RTCP header format.

 We are currently in the process of refining the code to enhance usability.
 Stay tuned for updates!